 Clad in cedar, under an undulating copper roof the seven pods are raised on massive concrete pilotis and the entire complex is shrouded in floor to ceiling glass curtains.
 Squint and the pods resemble some sort of giant organic space capsules.
 It takes more than a few minutes to comprehend just what you are seeing.
 To add an element of historical contrast the architects even went so far as to include a section of the city’s medieval wall.

-It is architecture at it most stunning and most daring.
-The very definition of avant-garde.
+It is architecture at it most stunning and most daring and the very definition of avant-garde.

 While walking around inside this astonishing building we noticed a door to one of the seven courtrooms was open.
 Tentatively, we stepped in, removed our baseball hats and sat in the back of the courtroom.
 Being that court was in a temporary recess we had plenty of time to observe the pod from the inside.
 To use an obvious pun, it was truly amazing to witness.